Manorama Six Feet Under: Plot

-As Satyaveer is walking out, one of the goons, who is asthmatic, starts choking on a peanut, but he continues walking by carefree.
-He remarks that big fish doesn't always win, small fish does manage to get out and sometimes a bigger fish comes along to take over.
+As Satyaveer is walking out, he slaps one of the goons who is asthmatic, and the goon starts choking on a peanut, but Satyaveer continues walking by carefree.
+He remarks that there is a god up there, and he will listen one day, all you have to ask is "Is anyone there"?.
 He gets away in the pink taxi and reunites with his wife and son at the terminal.